 Assuming you’ve already prepped the hard-boiled eggs, cooked the bacon, and grilled the chicken – you can jump right to step 1 below.
 (If you haven’t, see notes below on how to prep those!)

 Just assemble all the ingredients in two serving bowls.
 And for what it’s worth, I MUCH prefer a large, shallow serving bowl for salads.
 It’s so much easier to chop everything up vs. when it’s stacked in a deep bowl.
+If you’re not worried about presentation, there’s nothing better an a mixing bowl salad with TONS of room to toss and dress it up.
+I’ll eat it straight out of the bowl.

 I like to pile the toppings on top of the lettuce, grouped in sections (eggs on one side, tomatoes on another, avocado and chicken in the middle, etc.) to make a composed salad.
 But you could evenly spread everything over the romaine too.
 I don’t know why I like it grouped together, but I do.
 We eat first with our eyes, right?